gliderlabs/registrator/docs/user/backends.md

 If you specify the lookup flag, and also add these settings, the manual ones will take precedent.

+### AWS ELBv2 Only Registration

+If the Amazon Datacenter type is used, the default is for `SERVICE_EUREKA_ELBv2_ONLY_REGISTRATION` - to be true.
+This works in line with the other ELBv2 options, which also must be set appropriately.
+- If you override, and set it to _false_, then the behavior of adding the ELB hostname and port to each individual container registration will happen.
+- Each ELBv2 endpoint (DNS name and port combination) will be registered in eureka, but containers will not.
+- Each time a new container associated with the ELB endpoint is started, registrator will send a `Reregister` to eureka, updating the metadata.
+- During deploys, the metadata will be updated once for each new container to start.
+As such, the newest metadata always wins.
+- Heartbeats are still piggybacked onto container lifecycles.
+As such, heartbeats will be sent to a given ELB endpoint as many times as there are associated containers running.
+It would be possible to alter `--ttl` and `-ttl-refresh registrator` startup options to compensate and reduce the number of heartbeats if desired.
+- A ELBv2 will not be explicitly removed once registered with eureka.
+Heartbeats will simply stop, as and when associated containers die.
+Once all associated containers stop heartbeating (that would be all within an ECS target group), the record would expire based on the `--ttl` registrator startup value.

 #### IAM Policy
 In order for this to work (you will receive a log error if not) the IAM role attached to the ECS host must have something like the following additional policy: